-In the second step, the Company assigned the reporting unit's fair value to all of its assets and liabilities, including any unrecognized intangible assets, in a hypothetical analysis that calculates the implied fair value of goodwill in the same manner as if the reporting unit were being acquired in a business combination.
-If the implied fair value of the reporting unit's goodwill is less than the carrying value, the difference is recorded as an impairment charge.
-This allocation process was performed only for the purposes of measuring the goodwill impairment and not to adjust the carrying values of the recognized tangible assets and liabilities.
-Step two of the impairment test was initiated in the third quarter of 2013, but due to the time necessary to complete the analysis, was not completed at that time.
-The Company recorded its estimate of the goodwill impairment charge of \$46.7 million in the third quarter of 2013, which represented the remaining goodwill balance in the U.S. Spine reporting unit.
-During the fourth quarter of 2013, the Company finalized the step two analysis relating to its impairment assessment of the goodwill and there were no changes to the impairment charge initially recorded.
+The Company determined, after performing the Step-1 fair value analysis above, that the U.S. Instruments reporting unit's fair value was in excess of its carrying value; therefore, it was not necessary to proceed to Step-2 of the goodwill impairment test for the U.S. Instruments reporting unit.

+On July 31, 2013, the Company performed the annual goodwill impairment test which resulted in a non-cash goodwill impairment charge of \$46.7 million recorded in the third quarter of 2013, representing the remaining goodwill balance in the U.S. Spine reporting unit which is a part of the U.S. Spine and Other reportable segment.
+During the fourth quarter of 2013, the Company finalized the step two analysis related to its impairment assessment of the goodwill and there were no changes to the impairment initially recorded.
 Approximately \$16.2 million of the goodwill impairment charge was deductible for tax purposes.